MetPX/sarracenia/doc/design/plan.rst

 - ~/.conf/sarra/credentials.conf -- permissions.
   should force credentials to 600.

-- sr_sender1 does not exist.

 - sr_sender2 does not exist.

-- sr_winnow does not exist.

-- Cannot run as a pump (currently only start individual components.) need functioning equivalent to sundew´s: px start

 - User guide docs do not exist.